Heading out the door? Read this article on the new Outside+ app available now on iOS devices for members! Download the app.

 - Helps support lengthening and creating space in your low back (lumbar spine)

-How to: Start in Tabletop with a bolster on the ground, just behind your wrists.
-From there, lower the front of your hips down onto the bolster and lift up through your chest.
-Engage through your hamstrings and begin to bend at your knees, drawing your heels toward your glutes.
+How to: Start in hands and knees in Tabletop with a bolster just behind your wrists.
+From there, lower the front of your hips onto the bolster and lift through your chest.
+Engage your hamstrings and begin to bend at your knees, drawing your heels toward your glutes.
 Reach back for your ankles, one hand at a time.
-If you are able to capture your ankles, kick into your hands to press your thighs down into the mat and lift up and open through the chest.
-Stay here for 5–10 breaths.
+If you are able to grasp your ankles, kick into your hands to press your thighs down into the mat and lift through the chest.
+Stay in Supported Wheel Pose for 5-10 breaths.

 Why it helps: